VityaSchel/bunsogs-profanity-filter/README.md

 4. Go into this plugin's directory, run `bun install` and optionally configure plugin
 5. Restart your bunsogs

+Simple mode is 100x less efficient than GPT moderation mode and will give you a lot of false negatives and a bunch of false positives.
+GPT is usually good at 80% of cases and pretty fast.

 ## Configuration

 Profanity filter plugins supports two modes: